Best School Management Software South Africa 2026 [Full Comparison]

 EduSystem

-Overview: School administration software targeting South African public schools with DBE-aligned features and lower cost than iSAMS or d6 Connect.
+Overview: School administration software targeting South African public schools with DBE-aligned features and lower cost than iSAMS or competitors.

 Pricing: R25,000–R60,000 per year depending on school size.
 Annual contracts required.